-A description of the main features of the Common Equity Tier 1 instruments issued by the institution are shown on page 22.
+A description of the main features of the CET1 instruments issued by the institution are shown on page 22.

 The table below shows the Group's capital resources.
-The table presents the components of regulatory capital as at 31 December 2014 using the format set out in Annex IV and Annex VI of the commission implementing regulation (EU).
+The table presents the components of regulatory capital as at 31 December 2015 using the format set out in Annex IV and Annex VI of the commission implementing regulation (EU).

-31 December 2014 Transitional Position Transitional Impacts 31 December 2014 Fully Loaded Position £'m £'m £'m Common Equity Tier 1 capital: instruments and reserves Capital instruments and the related share premium accounts 220.0 220.0 Retained earnings 1,124.6 1,124.6 Accumulated other comprehensive income (and other reserves) 294.2 294.2 Common Equity Tier 1 capital before regulatory adjustments 1,638.8 1,638.8 Common Equity Tier 1 capital: regulatory adjustments Additional Value Adjustments Goodw ill and intangible assets (net of related tax liability) (91.2) (91.2) Defined-benefit pension fund assets (2.9) (2.9) Direct, indirect and synthetic holdings by the institution of the CET1 instruments of financial sector entities where the institution has a significant investment in those entities (405.5) (105.5) Exposure amount of the follow ing items which qualify for a RW of 1250%, (105.5) (105.5) where the institution opts for the deduction alternative of which: free deliveries (0.4) (0.4) Losses for the current financial year Total regulatory adjustments to Common Equity Tier 1 (200.0) (200.0) Common Equity Tier 1 capital 1,438.8 1,438.
-Additional Tier 1 (AT1) capital Amount of qualifying items referred to in Article 484 (4) and the related share premium accounts subject to phase out from AT1 Tier 1 capital (T1 = CET1 + AT1) 1,438.8 1,438.8 Tier 2 capital: instruments and provisions Capital instruments and the related share premium accounts Qualifying ow n funds instruments included in consolidated T2 capital (including minority interests and AT1 instruments not included in row s 5 or 34) issued by subsidiaries and held by third parties of w hich: instruments issued by subsidiaries subject to phase out Tier 2 capital - - Total capital (TC = T1 + T2) 1,438.8 1,438.
-Total risk weighted assets 2,068.1 2,068.
-Capital ratios Common Equity Tier 1 (as a percentage of risk exposure amount) 69.6% 69.6% Tier 1 (as a percentage of risk exposure amount) 69.6% 69.6% Total capital (as a percentage of risk exposure amount) 69.6% 69.6% Amounts below the thresholds for deduction (before risk weighting) Direct and indirect holdings of the capital of financial sector entities where the institution does not have a significant investment in those entities (amount below 10% threshold and net of eligible short positions) Deferred tax assets arising from temporary differences (amount below 10%) 31.7 31.7 threshold, net of related tax liability) 16.5 16.
-10.5 10.
+31 December 2015 Transitional Position Transitional Impacts 31 December 2015 Fully Loaded Position £'m £'m £'m Common Equity Tier 1 capital: instruments and reserves Capital instruments and the related share premium accounts 220.0 220.0 Retained earnings 1,315.5 1,315.5 Accumulated other comprehensive income (and other reserves) 255.4 255.4 Common Equity Tier 1 capital before regulatory adjustments 1,790.9 1,790.9 Common Equity Tier 1 capital: regulatory adjustments Additional Value Adjustments Goodwill and intangible assets (net of related tax liability) (101.5) (101.5) Defined-benefit pension fund assets (5.0) (5.0) Direct, indirect and synthetic holdings by the institution of the CET1 instruments of financial sector entities where the institution has a significant (515) (515) investment in those entities (121.5) (121.5) Exposure amount of the following items which qualify for a RW of 1250%, where the institution opts for the deduction alternative () (, of w hich: free deliveries (1.2) (1.2) Losses for the current financial year (1.2) (1.2) Total regulatory adjustments to Common Equity Tier 1 (229.2) (229.2) Common Equity Tier 1 capital 1,561.7 1,561.7 Additional Tier 1 (AT1) capital Amount of qualifying items referred to in Article 484 (4) and the related share premium accounts subject to phase out from AT1 Tier 1 capital (T1 = CET1 + AT1) 1,561.7 1,561.7 Tier 2 capital: instruments and provisions Capital instruments and the related share premium accounts Qualifying own funds instruments included in consolidated T2 capital (including minority interests and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third parties of w hich: instruments issued by subsidiaries subject to phase out Tier 2 capital - - T. 1.
+V. 1/TO T. V. TO 4.504.7 4.504.7 Total capital (TC = T1 + T2) 1,561.7 1,561.7 Total risk weighted assets 1,600.8 1,600.8 Capital ratios Common Equity Tier 1 (as a percentage of risk exposure amount) 97.6% 97.6% Tier 1 (as a percentage of risk exposure amount) 97.6% 97.6% Total capital (as a percentage of risk exposure amount) 97.6% 97.6% Amounts below the thresholds for deduction (before risk weighting) Direct and indirect holdings of the capital of financial sector entities where the institution does not have a significant investment in those entities (amount below 10% threshold and net of eligible short positions) Amounts below the thresholds for deduction (before risk weighting).
+Direct and indirect holdings of the capital of financial sector entities where the institution does not have a significant investment in those entities 79.3 79.3